mivano/azure-cost-cli/README.md

         --query           JMESPath query string.
 See http://jmespath.org/ for more information and examples
         --useUSD          Force the use of USD for the currency.
 Defaults to false to use the currency returned by the API
         --skipHeader      Skip header creation for specific output formats.
 Useful when appending the output from multiple runs into one file.
 Defaults to false
+        --filter          Filter the output by the specified properties.
+Defaults to no filtering and can be multiple values.

 COMMANDS:
     accumulatedCost    Show the accumulated cost details